GabrielGhe/GabrielGhe.github.io/_posts/2015-02-01-learn-react-part-5-refs.md

 <!-- Overview -->
 <h3>Overview</h3>

 A cool feature to be able to modify multiple things at once is `refs`.
 By placing a ref on html elements inside a component's render return, you can access them anywhere inside the component's methods.
-[Egghead Video](https://egghead.io/lessons/react-using-refs-to-access-components)
+Here's the [Egghead Video](https://egghead.io/lessons/react-using-refs-to-access-components) for you to follow along.

 <!-- Content -->
 <h3>Content</h3>